ATechWriter/p4-practice/readme.md

 * __Database__: The 'qcmt' database has two tables: composers and pieces.
 Composers has a one-to-many relationship with pieces.

 * __Migrations and Seeds__: Migrations and seeds are functional.
-There are seeds for composers and pieces, and the seeder for the users table includes the required Jill and Jamal users.
+There are seeds for composers and pieces, and the seeder for the users table includes the required test users.

 * __CRUD Actions__: All four actions are included in the app.
 Guest users can only perform read actions.